 In today’s video, XDA Developer TV newcomer droidmodd3rx, shows off XDA Senior Member zedomax‘s OnePlus One Conversion Kit.
 This kit allows you to install the special OnePlus One features like the OnePlusOne lock screen, cam. . .
 READ ON »

 Posted August 17, 2014 at 06:30 am by Jimmy McGee

 The OnePlus One has generated a lots of buzz on social media before its release.
 Using knowledge and staff from Oppo, this device has been said to push the envelop as the whole team at OnePlus wants to “Never Settle.”
 Here at XDA, we like to “never settle” with a stock device ourselves.
 While our review of the device shows that it’s pretty good out of the box, there is always more you can do with your OnePlus One

-Posted August 2, 2014 By: Jimmy McGee
+Posted August 2, 2014 at 08:00 am by Jimmy McGee

 In this episode, XDA Developer TV Producer TK shows you how to root, unlock the bootloader, and install a custom recovery on your OnePlus One.
 TK recently reviewed the OnePlus One and while not readily available yet, it’s created quite a stir on Social media.
 So as is usual at XDA, we must root all the things, and the OnePlus One is no exception!